bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kim.md

 ### Mathematical Profile (Excerpt):
 * We note that the Korean ordering of his names would be Kim Ki-Hang and, for reasons we will explain below, he also used the name Kim Ki-Hang Butler.
-* For example, when Ki Hang Kim filed a declaration of intent in 1954 to allow him to join the U.S. Air Force, he transliterated his father's name as Jeen Kigng Kim and his mother's name as Mayhryn Hong.
 * The situation with Kim's names is, however, even more complicated since in 1960 he took American nationality and at that time changed his name by decree of Court from Ki-Hang Kim to Keyhany Keem.
 * Despite this change of name, he only seems to have used the new form for a few years before reverting to Ki-Hang Kim.
 * By age 12, Kim already knew some Chinese, Japanese, English and Russian, and had skipped a couple grades of school.